 During this rotation, the resident is responsible for all emergency room and in-patient consultations, Monday through Friday from 8 a.m. to 4 p.m.

 Comprehensive services are provided by several of our faculty members.
 Residents also have their own weekly comprehensive clinics with direct faculty supervision provided.
 Finally, residents rotate regularly through the comprehensive eye clinic at the Veterans Administration Hospital.
 Cataract surgery, with direct resident participation, is also performed at the Veterans Administration Hospital.

 Cornea/External Disease and Refractive Surgery

-This busy service led by Lee Wiley, MD, and Lingo Lai, MD provides care for the full spectrum of cornea and external diseases.
+This busy service led by Thomas Mauger, MD, Lee Wiley, MD, and Lingo Lai, MD provides care for the full spectrum of cornea and external diseases.
 Faculty provides leadership for the Medical Eye Bank of West Virginia.
 The service has also kept pace with the latest developments in refractive surgery.

 Residents receive training in the diagnosis and management of all glaucoma cases including congenital and complicated secondary glaucoma.
 They are exposed to the most current medical, laser and surgical treatments such as filtration surgery with antimetabolites and artificial drainage devices.
 Our glaucoma faculty includes Drs.
-Eva DeVience, Brian McMillan, Judie Charlton and Anthony Realini.
+Brian McMillan, Judie Charlton, Tony Realini, and Joel Palko.
 This service also supports a glaucoma fellowship